openshift/oadp-operator/blogs/data-mover/data-mover-1.2.0-overview.md

 <h3><a href="https://github.com/vmware-tanzu/velero-plugin-for-csi">CSI PLUGIN</a>:</h3>

-<p dir="auto">The collection of Velero plugins for snapshotting CSI backed PVCs using the CSI beta snapshot APIs.</p>
+<p dir="auto">The collection of Velero plugins for snapshotting CSI backed PVCs using the <a href="https://kubernetes.io/docs/concepts/storage/volume-snapshots/">CSI snapshot APIs</a>.</p>

 <h3><a href="https://github.com/backube/volsync">VOLSYNC</a>:</h3>